anton-rs/kona/README.md

 ## What's Kona?

+Kona is a suite of portable implementations of the OP Stack rollup state transition, namely the [derivation pipeline][g-derivation-pipeline] and the block execution logic.

-Kona is a [fault proof program][fpp-specs] designed to deterministically execute a rollup state transition in order to verify an [L2 output root][g-output-root] from the L1 inputs it was [derived from][g-derivation-pipeline].
+Built on top of these libraries, this repository also features a [fault proof program][fpp-specs] designed to deterministically execute the rollup state transition in order to verify an [L2 output root][g-output-root] from the L1 inputs it was [derived from][g-derivation-pipeline].

 ### Development Status